Three ways scientists can use NEON today

 NEON collaborates with a host of scientific and academic organizations to develop tutorials, videos and graphics that can be used to teach big data analysis techniques and concepts.
 All resources are freely available on the NEON Data Skills Portal and use free open source, analysis tools such as QGIS, R, Python and free online visualization tools such as plot.ly and plas.io.
 The materials on this website can be used to teach yourself the skills or for educators to use as supplemental teaching materials for their students.

 Some of the topics on the NEON Data Skills website include:

 - HDF5 (Hierarchical Data Formats)

 Also check out NEON's animated video series focused on teaching key data concepts.
 All the videos were created in collaboration with key topic experts in the science community to ensure that the material content is scientifically accurate.
 Videos include:

 Mapping the invisible - Intro to spectral remote sensing

 How LiDAR systems work

 #3 - Contribute to NEON data lessons and online resources

 There are many organizations and people out there working on lessons, tutorials and more to help next generation scientists improve their data skills.
-Whether it’s moving from Excel to R or learning how to create seamless maps in raster or gridded format, NEON’s #WorkwithData portal is an open access online platform for sharing and disseminating learning materials.
+Whether it’s moving from Excel to R or learning how to create seamless maps in raster or gridded format, NEON’s educational resources are open access.

-If you are passionate about open science, working with big data and leveraging the long term, large-scale data that will come out of NEON for the next 30 years, please consider partnering with us and contributing lessons and resources to NEON’s #WorkwithData portal.
+If you are passionate about open science, working with big data and leveraging the long term, large-scale data that will come out of NEON for the next 30 years, please consider partnering with us and contributing lessons and resources.